ptursi/musicalyahtzee/README.md

-This is the readme file for Musical Yahtzee!
+This is the readme file for Chord Dice Game!

 Current features include